 Posthumanism and Critical Animal Studies

-Critical Classical Reception
+Critical Historiography and Classical Reception

 The art of Greco-Roman antiquity is often termed “classical,” but what exactly does that mean?
 The idea of a pure, white, “classical” ancient Mediterranean has long provided the foundation for white supremacist, patriarchal conceptions of “civilization,” and my work on critical classical reception attempts to directly address this legacy.
 I’m interested both in how the “classical tradition” is constructed, and how scholars and the general public can engage with it critically and more productively.
-As I look towards future research, I’m looking to learn more about classical reception specifically in the American South.